farble1670/influxdb-android/README.md

 ## Write Configuration

 The three write configuration settings, `write_batch_size`, `write_at_least_every`, and `write_at_most_every` need some explanation.
 These all control when queued measurements will be sent to the server.
 If the time since the last send is below `write_at_most_every`, then no data will be sent regardless of the number of queued points.
-This is to keep an app that generates many points from calling the server very frequently.
-If the time since the last send is above `write_at_least_every`, then points will be sent to the server, regardless of the number of queued points.
+This is to keep an app that generates many measurements from calling the server very frequently.
+If the time since the last send is above `write_at_least_every`, then measurements will be sent to the server, regardless of the number of queued points.
 This is to ensure that all points will be sent to the server in a timely manner.
 If neither of those apply, and the number of queued measurements is over `write_batch_size`, then the points will be sent to the server, otherwise, they will not.

 ### Batching